MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 ### Check for abnormal credential changes

-All the required information can be found in the Audit logs.
+Use Audit logs to get information on credential changes on applications and service principals.
 Filter for **Category** by **Application Management**, and **Activity** by **Update Application – Certificates and secrets management**.

 - Check whether there are newly created or unexpected credentials assigned to the service principal.
+- Check for credentials on Service Principal using Microsoft Graph API.
 - Check both the application and associated service principal objects.
 - Check any [custom role](/azure/active-directory/roles/custom-enterprise-apps) that maybe have been created or modified.
-Note the Permissions marked below:
+Note the permissions marked below:

 :::image type="content" source="./media/compromised-malicious-apps/CustomRolesToCheck.png" alt-text="Check custom roles that may be created or modified":::

-If you have deployed the app governance add-on, check the portal for alerts relating to the application.
-For more information, see [Get started with app threat detection and remediation](https://docs.microsoft.com/en-us/defender-cloud-apps/app-governance-detect-remediate-get-started)
+If you have deployed the app governance add-on, check the Azure portal for alerts relating to the application.
+For more information, see [Get started with app threat detection and remediation](/defender-cloud-apps/app-governance-detect-remediate-get-started).

 If you have deployed Identity Protection, check the "Risk detections" report and in the user or workload identity “risk history”.